GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 FDA-registered facilities that can produce compounded drugs in larger batches without patient-specific prescriptions.
 They face stricter regulations and FDA inspection.

-503B facilities can only compound drugs that are on the FDA shortage list or on the FDA's approved bulks list.
+503B facilities can only compound drugs on the FDA shortage list or approved bulks list.
 Semaglutide was removed from the shortage list in February 2025.

 Cost Comparison